Epidural anaesthesia, which is also known as regional anaesthesia, stops you feeling pain without making you go to sleep.

-- Redness or a bruise on your skin where the epidural needle was placed.
+- Redness or a bruise on your skin where your anaesthetist put the epidural needle in.

-This is when problems occur during or after the procedure.
-Most people aren't affected.
-With any procedure involving anaesthesia, there’s a very small risk of an unexpected reaction to the anaesthetic.
-Complications specific to an epidural are uncommon, but can include the following.
+This is when problems occur during, or after the procedure.
+Complications of an epidural include the following.

-- Infection.
-This is rare because your skin is cleaned before the sterile needle is inserted.
-If you develop an infection, you may need to have the infected area drained and you will also need to take antibiotics.
+- An infection.
+This is rare because your anaesthetist will clean your skin before they put the sterile needle in your back.
+If you get an infection, you will probably need to have antibiotics.

 - Bleeding.
-Very rarely, blood clots can form in the epidural space, which can cause permanent injury, if not detected.
-You will be monitored to reduce this risk to a minimum.
+Very rarely, blood clots can form in the epidural space, which can cause a permanent injury if not noticed.
+You’ll be monitored to reduce this risk to a minimum.

-As well as local anaesthetics that numb the nerves, medicines called opioids are usually given through an epidural.
-Opioids are commonly included in epidurals to relieve the pain of surgery.
+As well as local anaesthetics that numb your nerves, you might be given medicines called opioids to relieve pain.